Rhodnius nasutus: Distribution

-Genetic Phylogeography
+Genetic phylogeography

 Using mitochondrial DNA sequence analysis, R. nasutus has been dated 66 thousand years, giving rise to stable populations during the Pleistocene-Holocene epochs.
 This time frame is consistent with the climate change event that took place in South America which marked the end of a major drought and dry season.

-Geographical Range
+Geographical range

 R. nasutus is predominantly found in the caatinga biome of Northeast Brazil, although due to increased deforestation and environmental damage the insect has expanded its geographic range and habitat.
-The species is primarily associated with the Copernicia prunifera palm tree (Carnaúba) in this area, however more recently they have been found colonizing suburban areas such as Jaguaruana, Ceará, and infesting various other palms including Licania rigida (Oiticica).
+The species is primarily associated with the Copernicia prunifera palm tree (Carnaúba) in this area, however more recently they have been found colonizing suburban areas such as Jaguaruana, Ceará, and infesting various other palms including Licania rigida (now Microdesmia rigida) (Oiticica).
 The allocation of chemical measures in rural areas have pushed these insects to colonize closer to localities and urban districts.
 Migration into central areas of Brazil pose a threat to humans as it increases the risk of contracting Chagas disease.